avishaan/codehatcher.github.io/_posts/2020-09-01-ml-algorithm-choices.md

 - autoencoders

 ## Conclusion
-Above was a relatively small list with some direction on how to decide what a product manager needs in order to create a powerful user experience.
-Instead of being an exhaustive list of options with parameters this can be used an exploratory guide.
+Above was a relatively small list with some direction on how to decide what a product manager needs to create a powerful user experience.
+Instead of being an exhaustive list of options with parameters, this can be used in an exploratory guide.
 Other posts will have more into the details of the algorithms and will be more geared to machine learning engineers.